sasha-cz/blog-coding-green/README.md

 # 🌳 Blog: _Coding Green_ 🌳

+## Project Overview

-The goal of this project was to build a simple blog using Django and Django REST Framework.
-The blog serves the demonstration of my learning process.
+The goal of this project was to build a simple blog using Django, understand frontend development, and implement backend components such as API endpoints with the Django REST Framework.
-Therefore I will continue to work on this project incrementally and split the various stages of this project into different branches and commits so others may follow how I have set this up and that I may look back on the steps I took.

-Creating this project helped me to learn how to build a website with Django and gave me opportunity to build backend components like API endpoints using the Django REST Framework.
-The next step will be to add tests for the existing components.
+## Key Learnings

+### Version Control Best Practices:

+I realized the importance of organizing project stages into different branches and commits.
+This not only facilitates collaboration but also allows for a clear retrospective analysis of the development process.

+### Security Awareness:

+I became more mindful of handling credentials within the Git flow, emphasizing the importance of secure practices.

+## Future Steps
+The project is not static.
+I have plans to further improve it:

+### Unit Testing:

+Adding comprehensive unit tests to ensure the reliability of the codebase.

+### Deployment with Docker:

+Preparing the project for deployment using Docker for seamless and scalable distribution.

+## Setup ⚙️

 If you want to run the project on your local machine you'll need to follow the setup instructions below.

-## Setup ⚙️

 ### Prerequisites: